11 Best Free Recruitment Software Tools for 2026

 - The career site is not fully customizable until past a certain paid plan.

-However, it's important to note that the free plan has limitations.
-The most significant drawback is that it restricts users to having only one active job opening at a time.
-The storage limit isn’t ideal either — users can use only 256MB.
-These can be quite limiting for teams with multiple positions to fill simultaneously.
+However, it's important to note that Zoho Recruit restricts its free users to having only one active job opening at a time.
+The storage limit isn’t ideal either — it’s capped at just 256MB.

 Best For